galaxyproject/galaxy-hub/src/GalaxyUpdates/2013_04/index.md

 ### March 2013 Meetup

-Slides and the screencast from the [March GalaxyAdmins Meetup](/src/Community/GalaxyAdmins/Meetups/2013_03_20/index.md) are [now available](/src/Community/GalaxyAdmins/Meetups/2013_03_20/index.md)  [mailto:hailiang DOT mei AT nbic DOT nl](Hailiang "Leon" Mei) spoke on *[NBIC Galaxy deployment](http://galaxy.nbic.nl/) at [SURFsara's HPC cloud](https://www.surfsara.nl/).*  [NBIC Galaxy (Andromeda)](http://galaxy.nbic.nl/) was migrated to a HPC cloud hosted by Surfsara in September 2012.
+Slides and the screencast from the [March GalaxyAdmins Meetup](/src/Community/GalaxyAdmins/Meetups/2013_03_20/index.md) are [now available](/src/Community/GalaxyAdmins/Meetups/2013_03_20/index.md)  [Hailiang "Leon" Mei](mailto:hailiang DOT mei AT nbic DOT nl) spoke on *[NBIC Galaxy deployment](http://galaxy.nbic.nl/) at [SURFsara's HPC cloud](https://www.surfsara.nl/).*  [NBIC Galaxy (Andromeda)](http://galaxy.nbic.nl/) was migrated to a HPC cloud hosted by Surfsara in September 2012.
 Leon discussed the setup of this HPC cloud and the architecture of NBIC Galaxy and shared their experiences installing the NBIC Galaxy using the Cloudman scripts.
 The presentation finished with a list of issues and our possible future plans.
 [Dan Blankenberg](/src/Dan/index.md) also discussed the new Galaxy release process, and the upcoming Data Manager enhancements.

 ### GalaxyAdmins Future Directions